Without SpHb, clinicians are often limited to invasive blood samples, which provide intermittent and delayed laboratory hemoglobin results

 Awada WN et al. J Clin Monit Comput.
 DOI 10.1007/s10877-015-9660-4.

 SpHb monitoring is not intended to replace laboratory blood testing.
-Blood samples should be analyzed by laboratory instruments prior to clinical decision making.
+Blood samples should be analysed by laboratory instruments prior to clinical decision making.

 Caution: Federal (USA) law restricts this device to sale by or on the order of a physician.
 See instructions for use for full prescribing information, including indications, contraindications, warnings, and precautions.